bbauska/CS198.2x/README.md

    width="35%" />
 </p>

-**Distributed databases** are run by a group of storage nodes that are connected to each other and work to maintain a consistent overall view of the entire system.
+<b>Distributed databases</b> are run by a group of storage nodes that are
+connected to each other and work to maintain a consistent overall view of the entire system.
 Nodes are able to fully trust each other in some systems (hence the solid lines connecting storage nodes.)